cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_deblur035_report.md

 **VLM Analysis**:

-**Score**: 4/10
+**Score**: 5/10

-> *The rendering shows a noisy, highly textured wall with significant depth and boundary inconsistencies.
-There are misaligned edges and depth cues that do not align with a coherent real-world geometry, along with overall blur and texture inconsistency that reduce realism.
-Minor geometry appears intact, but the scene lacks reliable multi-surface coherence and sharp texture fidelity necessary for a high-quality reconstruction.*
+> *The rendering shows a dense, irregular texture on a wall-like surface with questionable depth cues and notable texture artifacts.
+While the overall structure resembles a large planar surface, curvature, depth ambiguity, and ghosting/blur reduce realism and geometric fidelity.
+Likely a coarse 3DGS/Nerf-like reconstruction with limited perspective accuracy and inconsistent texturing across the surface.*

 **Detected Issues**:
-- ⚠️ **Misaligned Edges**: Visible seam and misalignment near the right boundary where the dark wall meets the lighter area.
+- ⚠️ **Curved Or Warped Walls**: Wall appears slightly curved or warped due to perspective and dense texture; geometry does not form a perfectly flat surface.
-- ⚠️ **Depth Or Perspective Errors**: Strong perspective distortion and abrupt boundary transitions, inconsistent depth cues across the scene.
+- ⚠️ **Depth Or Perspective Errors**: Ambiguity in depth cues near the edge; some transitions look flattened or stretched, affecting proper perspective understanding.
-- 🎨 **Over Blur**: General softness on the textured wall, reducing fine detail.
+- 🎨 **Ghosting**: Overlapping veil-like patterns on the textured surface, suggesting render- or sampling-induced ghosting.
-- 🎨 **Texture Inconsistency**: Texture quality varies between wall regions and boundary area; abrupt changes in detail level.
+- 🎨 **Over Blur**: Diffuse blur across dense texture regions reduces sharpness of micro-details.
+- 🎨 **Texture Inconsistency**: Inconsistent texture density and tone across the surface; some areas look more smeared than others.

 ### View 11 (300°)